keylime/keylime/docs/user_guide/user_selected_pcr_monitoring.rst

     This page is still under development and not complete.
 It will be so until this warning is removed.

-Using use the `tpm_policy` feature in Keylime, it is possible to mointor a remote machine for any given PCR.
+Using use the `tpm_policy` feature in Keylime, it is possible to monitor a remote machine for any given PCR.

 This can be used for Trusted Boot checks for both the `rhboot` shim loader and